Yendric/predicate-logic-visualizer/README.md

 ![Issues](https://img.shields.io/github/issues/Yendric/predicate-logic-visualizer)

 > [!WARNING]
 > This application has not been tested for correctness.
-There might be unsuppored language constructs, mistakes against order of operations...
+There might be unsupported language constructs, mistakes against order of operations...

 A small Rust app that visualizes the abstract syntax tree for a given predicate logic formula.